jordanpotti/jordanpotti.github.io/_pages/meta.md

 Never pass the blame.
 Be internally focused.

 #### On Execution

+From a technology skill set, the Red Team _only_ needs to be just better than the blue team.

 When something goes wrong, being able to point back to test results and detailed logs will go a long way.
 There are few things worse than saying “We don’t have logs” or “We didn’t test this beforehand”.